khanld/ASR-Wav2vec-Finetune/README.md

 - [x] Multi-GPU training
 - [x] Automatic Mix Precision
 - [ ] Push to Huggingface Hub
-- [ ] Continue to run at specific time step

 <a name = "installation" ></a>
 ### Installation